schopra6/ML-Ops/README.md

 ### Experiment tracking

  [MLflow](https://mlflow.org/) to track our experiments and store our models and the [MLflow Tracking UI](https://www.mlflow.org/docs/latest/tracking.html#tracking-ui) to view our experiments.
 We use DVC central location to store and track all of our experiments.
-I can spin up your own MLflow server in [Comet](https://www.comet.ml/), etc.
+Then we spin up MLflow server in [Comet](https://www.comet.ml/), etc.

 ```bash
 export MODEL_REGISTRY=$(python -c "from  mlops import config; print(config.MODEL_REGISTRY)")